Understanding blankets on prams and how pram sunshades work

 Don't get me wrong - I'm no fan of blankets

-As you can see from the photo from 1954, parents have been covering prams with various items including blankets, muslins (even coats) for many years ( I did it myself which is why I invented SnoozeShade as it didn't work for me).
+Parents have been covering prams with various items including blankets, muslins (even coats) for many years ( I did it myself which is why I invented SnoozeShade as it didn't work for me).

 Sun protection facts